 Dr. Verma specializes in treatment of the shoulder, elbow and knee with an emphasis on advanced arthroscopic reconstructive techniques of the shoulder, shoulder replacement, knee ligament reconstruction and articular cartilage reconstruction and meniscal transplantation.

 Currently, Dr. Verma maintains an active clinical practice performing over 500 procedures per year.
+He is Director of the Division of Sports Medicine and Director of the Sports Medicine Fellowship Program.
 In addition, he serves as a team physician for the Chicago White Sox and Chicago Bulls, and Nazareth Academy.
-In addition to his clinical practice, Dr. Verma is actively involved in orthopaedic research with interests in basic science, biomechanics and clinical outcomes, and has recently received funding for his work from Major League Baseball.
+In addition to his clinical practice, Dr. Verma is actively involved in orthopedic research with interests in basic science, biomechanics and clinical outcomes, and has recently received funding for his work from Major League Baseball.
 He has authored multiple peer-reviewed manuscripts in major orthopedic and sports medicine journals, numerous book chapters, and routinely serves as teaching faculty for orthopedic courses on advanced surgical techniques.
 He frequently serves as an invited speaker or guest surgeon for national and international orthopedic sports medicine meetings.

 Dr. Verma has agreements regarding the development and licensing of certain sports medicine implants and instruments for which he receives payment from manufacturers.
 He also has consulting agreements with Smith and Nephew Endoscopy and Arthrosurface.
 In addition, he receives research support from multiple companies within the orthopedic industry.
 Additional information regarding these relationships, manufacturers, devices and instruments will be provided upon request.